websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences.md

 ## Search Blueprints

-Search Blueprints is the first Search Experiences configuration framework.
+Search Blueprints is the first feature in the Search Experiences application.
 To learn about it's capabilities and fundamental components, see

 - [Understanding Blueprints](search-experiences/understanding-search-blueprints.md)
 - [Creating and Managing Blueprints](search-experiences/creating-and-managing-blueprints.md)